Li Na: 2011: Major breakthrough & historic victory at French Open

-Li's resurgence continued into the Internazionali d'Italia.
+Li's resurgence continued into the Italian Open.
 Seeded fourth, she received a bye in the first round.
 She won her opening match against Lourdes Domínguez Lino and defeated Jarmila Gajdošová and Gréta Arn in the next two rounds en route to back-to-back semifinals on clay.
 However, she lost to Samantha Stosur in two sets.

 Li won her first major title at the French Open on June 4; by doing so she made history and became the first tennis player from an East Asian and Asian country to win a Grand Slam singles event.
-Seeded sixth, she defeated Barbora Záhlavová-Strýcová, Silvia Soler Espinosa, Sorana Cîrstea, ninth seed Petra Kvitová, fourth seed Victoria Azarenka, seventh seed Maria Sharapova, and fifth seed and defending champion Francesca Schiavone in the final, a match that was watched by 330 million viewers worldwide.
+Seeded sixth, she defeated Barbora Záhlavová-Strýcová, Sílvia Soler Espinosa, Sorana Cîrstea, ninth seed Petra Kvitová, fourth seed Victoria Azarenka, seventh seed Maria Sharapova, and fifth seed and defending champion Francesca Schiavone in the final, a match that was watched by 330 million viewers worldwide.

 After the match, Li Na was praised by the Chinese media, and her popularity throughout China was expected to grow significantly in the coming months, as she became the first Chinese national, male or female, ever to win a tennis Grand Slam title in singles, ensuring her place in the sport's history.
 Following the French Open, Li rose to a career high ranking of world No. 4.

-As the second seed at the Aegon International, Li fell in the second round to Daniela Hantuchová.
+As the second seed at Eastbourne, Li fell in the second round to Daniela Hantuchová.
 By virtue of the withdrawal of Kim Clijsters, Li was the third seed at Wimbledon, her highest seeding at a Grand Slam.
 She beat Alla Kudryavtseva in the first round but lost in the second round to eventual semifinalist Sabine Lisicki of Germany even though she had two match points at 5–3 and served for the match twice at 5–4 and 6–5.
 Li suffered a surprise knock-out at the 2011 US Open at the hands of 53rd ranked Romanian teen Simona Halep and she ended the coaching of Mortensen.
 Then at the China Open, Li suffered a first round defeat by Romanian player Monica Niculescu.
 However, as a result of Vera Zvonareva and Samantha Stosur's inability to go past the third round, she was able to qualify for the 2011 WTA Tour Championships for the first time in her career.

 Li made her debut appearance at the WTA Championships in Istanbul.
 She was drawn in the White Group along with Maria Sharapova, Victoria Azarenka and Samantha Stosur.
 She beat Sharapova in her opening match but lost her other two matches, failing to make the semifinals.
 She finished the year as the world No. 5 after a memorable yet very inconsistent season.
 Li Na was nominated for two ESPY Sports Award categories: the "Annual Breakthrough Award" and "Annual Award for best female tennis players".
 She lost to Blake Griffin and Serena Williams, respectively.
 On 17 and 18 December, Li participated in the Li Na & Friends Tennis Exhibition 2011 in Wuhan, China.